simo-91/CalNetExploreR/README.md

 `install.packages("devtools")`

-The `CalNetExploreR` package relies on several R packages for its functionality.
+The `CalciumNetExploreR` package relies on several R packages for its functionality.
 Make sure to install these dependencies before using `CalNetExploreR`.
 You can install these packages using the command `install.packages("package_name")`.

 Here is the list of dependencies: